jackyuan1/jackyuan1/README.md

 - 👋 Hi, I’m @jackyuan1
-- 👀 I’m interested in building and improving applications!
+- 👀 I’m interested in building!
 - 📫 How to reach me: message me!

 <!---